 The next INFTA Forest Therapy Guide Training (Professional Training Course Code: HLTFTG53321) is scheduled to resume immediately after the INFTA Forest Therapy Introduction (6-10 November 2021).
 It is open to national and international applicants on a first-come, first-serve basis.
 There are 12 exclusive training places available.
 The language of instruction is English.

 The requirements to participate in the training are:

-- at least a Bachelor degree (or equivalent) in a relevant field and at least three years of relevant professional work experience
+- a tertiary degree (or equivalent) in a relevant field and/or at least three years of relevant professional work experience

 - proficiency in reading, speaking and writing English as well as adequate IT skills